Mangatepopo Canyon disaster: Disaster

 The current proved too strong for most of the group.
-A total of six students and one teacher died in the event, An in-depth investigation found significant failings at the center that led to the disaster.
-Consequently, the center was fined $480,000 for health and safety breaches.
+A total of six students and one teacher died in the event.
+An in-depth investigation found significant failings at the centre that led to the disaster.
+Consequently, the centre was fined NZ$480,000 for health and safety breaches.
 The flash flood had one of the highest death tolls on a school camp in a western country in recent history.
 The principal of the college, Murray Burton, was awarded a member of the New Zealand Order of Merit for the way he led his community through the disaster.